jbiason/blog/content/thoughts/things-i-learnt-the-hard-way.md

 Don't be that person.

+### Learn when to quit

+You tell your boss that you didn't finish on time because something weird happened and he lashed out at you.

+One of your coworkers is constantly micro-attacking you.

+Another one is the guy that keeps doing stupid pranks, saying bullshit and small talking other groups all the time.

+A third is always complaining that when he's not around, things don't work.

+It's time to start sending your resume around, no matter how good the pay is or how awesome the project is.

+... unless you want to be a constantly pissed off, annoyed person when you're in the forties.

+### I.T. world is a very small egg

+We have a expression here: "The world of _something_ is a small egg", which means that you don't live in a large world; the world is small.

+I.T. world is really small.

+The person you work with today will find you again in 15 years after you both changed 3 or 4 jobs already.

+And you'll meet a lot of other I.T. people in the way.

+And they will talk about themselves.

+And whatever you say/do will be talked around, which one person will hear and pass along another company, which will pass along other people, which will pass the story along to another company and, suddenly, when you realized, nobody will hire you locally 'cause everybody knows that time when you fucked up a project or punched a colleague in the face.

 ### Paper notes are actually helpful

 I tried to become "paperless" many times.
 At some point, I did keep the papers